by Tim Fox – 18 October 2021

 What happens when you burn a Ferro rod?

-If you accidentally drop your Ferro rod into a campfire, it will begin to warp and bend.
+If you accidentally drop your rod into a campfire, it will begin to warp and bend.
 It will start to break apart easily.
 If it stays in the fire long enough, the rod will begin to combust as the metals burn off after a few minutes, eventually leaving behind only iron oxide (rust).
-In general, a Ferro rod can be completely destroyed if it comes in contact with a fire.
+In general, a Ferro rod can be completely destroyed if it comes in contact with fire.

-The best Ferro rod in this product round-up, the Holtzman’s Gorilla Survival Ferro Rod, wins the title thanks to its comfortably contoured handle, sharp scraper and lanyard for ease of use and portability, and its long life that promises durability and ease of use.
+The best Ferro rod in this product round-up, the Holtzman’s Gorilla Survival Ferro Rod, wins the title thanks to its comfortably contoured handle, sharp scraper, and lanyard for ease of use and portability, and its long life that promises durability and ease of use.